nagata-yuichi/EscherTiling/README.md

 ## Display Results

-The solutions saved in a file (e.g. ABC_pegasus_60.dat.tile) can be displayed using this program.
+The solutions saved in a file (e.g. ABC.tile) can be displayed using this program.

 Compile:
 ```